A Projective Model Structure on Pro Simplicial Sheaves, and the Relative \'Etale Homotopy Type: Introduction: Weak Fibration Categories

+where $\cC(\cD)$ is the set of site morphisms $s:\cD \to \cC$ which are sections of the map $f:\cC\to \cD$.
+The codomain of $h$ above has an obstruction theory and a Bousfield-Kan type spectral sequence, so the map $h$ can be used to study sections of maps of sites.
+For example, if the codomain of $h$ can be shown to be empty, then we know that $\cC(\cD)$ is empty, or in other words that $f$ has no section.

-The definition of topological realization also extends naturally to a relative notion.
-Namely, given a morphism of sites: $f: \cC\to \cD$, we give a derived functor definition of the topological realization of $f$, which is an object in $\Pro(SSh(\cD))$ (see Definition ~\ref{d:relative}).
-The non relative notion is obtained by considering the site morphism $ \cC\to *$.
-A case of special interest is when $f$ is the morphism of \'etale sites induced by a scheme morphism: $X\to spec(K)$.
-In this case the relative topological realization lifts the notion of the relative \'etale homotopy type $\acute{E}t_{/K}(X)$ considered in ~\cite{HaSc} by Harpaz and the second author, in the context of studying rational points (in a similar way that the topological realization of the \'etale site of a variety $X$ lifts the \'etale homotopy type $\acute{E}t(X)$).
+A case of special interest is when $f$ is the morphism of \'etale sites induced by a scheme morphism $X\to spec(K)$.
+Then, a section of $f$ is just a $K$-rational point of $X$.
+In this case the relative topological realization lifts the notion of the relative \'etale homotopy type $\acute{E}t_{/K}(X)$ considered in \cite{HaSc} by Harpaz and the second author, in the context of studying rational points (in a similar way that the topological realization of the \'etale site of a variety $X$ lifts the \'etale homotopy type $\acute{E}t(X)$).